 What is 78th Street Studios?

 78th Street Studios is the largest art and design complex in Northeast Ohio, featuring 170,000 square feet of art galleries, artist studios, performance spaces, and music recording studios.
 We are home to the region's top Internet rock station, oWOW Radio and the country's 2nd largest rock and roll magazine, Alternative Press.
-Primarily known as an attraction for fine art, 78th Street Studios has also become known as an incubator for businesses in the fields of product design, publishing, music and special events.
+Primarily known as an attraction for fine art, 78th Street Studios has quickly become an incubator for businesses in the fields of product design, publishing, music and special events.
 All viewing hours listed below are free and open to the public.
 For more information, contact: Martina Baginski at email@example.com or 216-536-2200.

 Every Friday from 11 am - 4 pm, visitors are invited to explore the open galleries.
 The format of the weekly OPEN HOUSE is relaxed and intimate.
 Typically 4 - 8 galleries are open during this time, but visitors can discover various aspects of the property without the larger crowds of the popular monthly art walk known as THIRD FRIDAYS.

 Every Third Friday of the month from 5 - 9 pm, over 50 venues inside 78th Street Studios open up at the same time to present compelling visual exhbiits, ambient music, delicious cuisine, and pop up vendors.
 Named Cleveland's Best Arts Event by Scene Magazine and Best of Yelp Cleveland, THIRD FRIDAYS is a multisensory art experience like nothing else in this region.
 With four different floors of eclectic architecture and visual displays, 78th Street Studios is a retail adventure that allows the public to interact with Cleveland's living artists and producers to discover authentic art, furniture, music and cuisine made in this region.